maxwellabgit/Databasics-Endpoints/README.md

     instance = 'COMPUTEINSTANCE'
     port = '123'

-Write SQL queries.
 Here we write two queries.
 One query to retrieve field names from the table we are connecting to, and one query to retrieve the table's data.

     q_fieldname = "SELECT * FROM INFORMATION_SCHEMA.COLUMNS WHERE TABLE_NAME = 'Table_Name'"
     q_data = "SELECT [col1], [col2], [col3] FROM database.table"

-Connect to the database with pymssql using server, port, instance, user, password, and database objects assigned previously.
-In this case, our credentials are obfuscated with base64 encoding prior to storage in Databricks Secrets, so we use _**base64.b64decode**_ to decode our information when assigning to our 'password' object.
+Connect to the database with pymssql using server, database, instance, port, user and password objects assigned previously.
+In this case, our credentials are obfuscated with base64 encoding prior to storage in Databricks Secrets, so we use _**base64.b64decode**_ to decode our information when assigning our 'password' object.

     conn = pymssql.connect(host = f'{server}:{port}\\{instance}',
         user = usr,